Listeria: answers to common questions

 - Avoid unpasteurized (raw) milk or foods made from unpasteurized milk.

-Q: For people at a high risk (young children, elderly and people with low immunity) are there extra precautions to take?
+Q: Should people at high-risk (young children, elderly and people with low immunity) take extra precautions?

 A. Yes.
 People at high risk should follow these guidelines:

-- Avoid getting fluid from hot dog packages on other foods, utensils, and food preparation surfaces, and wash hands after handling hot dogs, luncheon meats, and deli meats.
+- Avoid getting fluid from hot dog packages on other foods, utensils and food preparation surfaces.

-- Do not eat soft cheeses such as feta, Brie, and Camembert, blue-veined cheeses, or Mexican-style cheeses such as queso blanco, queso fresco, and Panela, unless they have labels that clearly state they are made from pasteurized milk.
+- Do not eat soft cheeses unless they have labels that clearly state they are made from pasteurized milk.
+Some examples are: